-On November 29, 2017, in connection with the closing of the Business Combination, the Company, Sapphire, Algeco/ Scotsman Holding S.à r.l., an affiliate of the Sellers ("A/S Holding"), and certain other parties named on the signature pages thereto, entered into an amended and restated registration rights agreement (the "Registration Rights Agreement"), that amends and restates a registration rights agreement, dated September 10, 2015 by and among Double Eagle and certain of its initial investors and provides such initial investors, Sapphire and A/S Holding with certain demand, shelf and piggyback registration rights covering all shares of the Company's Class A common stock owned by each holder, until such shares cease to be Registrable Securities (as defined in the Registration Rights Agreement).
-The Registration Rights Agreement provides each of Sapphire, A/S Holding and certain of the initial investors (the "Initiating Holders"), the right to request an unlimited number of demands, at any time following November 29, 2017 and customary shelf registration rights, subject to certain conditions.
-In addition, the Registration Rights Agreement grants each of Sapphire, A/S Holding and the Initiating Holders, piggyback registration rights with respect to registration statements filed subsequent to November 29, 2017.
+On November 29, 2017, in connection with the closing of the Business Combination, the Company, Sapphire, Algeco/Scotsman Holding S.à r.l., an affiliate of the Sellers ("A/S Holding"), and certain other parties named on the signature pages thereto, entered into an amended and restated registration rights agreement (the "Registration Rights Agreement"), that amends and restates a registration rights agreement, dated September 10, 2015 by and among Double Eagle and certain of its initial investors and provides such initial investors, Sapphire and A/S Holding with certain demand, shelf and piggyback registration rights covering all shares of the Company's Class A common stock owned by each holder, until such shares cease to be Registrable Securities (as defined in the Registration Rights Agreement).
+The Registration Rights Agreement provides each of Sapphire, A/S Holding and certain of the initial investors (the "Initiating Holders"), the right to request an unlimited number of demands, at any time following November 29, 2017 and customary shelf registration rights connection rights with respect to registration statements filed subsequent to November 29, 2017.
 The Company is responsible for all registration expenses in connection with any demand, shelf or piggyback registration by any of Sapphire, A/S Holding or the Initiating Holders.
 The registration rights under the Registration Rights Agreement are subject to customary lock-up provisions.